None of these thoughts are original.

 Figuring out ways to support people who use channels beyond the courts to handle/stop all kinds of danger/violence.

 Still support anyone choosing to press formal charges against violent abusers.
-But maybe they do that and it’s not enough, or maybe they decide not to do it at all.
+But maybe they find that’s not enough, or maybe they decide not to do it at all.

 I want- practices that can be extended to the many spaces where people come together to find meaning in this alienating world.
 Ways of responding that can help people whose family networks silence them when they come forward about child abuse / can confront sexual assault in church communities, in groups of people who get together to dance or garden or whatever, in BDSM scenes, in colleges, everywhere.